How to get reservations, what to wear, and how to have the time of your life at this 3-Michelin star restaurant in Napa Valley.

 Wine and cocktails are not included with your pre-paid dinner.

 There is a wine pairing available, but I just can't drink that much wine, and we had a 30 minute drive back to our hotel, so we had wine by the glass.

 And just an FYI, you are in a region that produces fine wine, eating at one of the best restaurants in the world.
 The wine by the glass is not necessarily "cheap".
-Currently, by the glass prices range from $13 to a glass of Somoma Coast rosé, to $75 for a glass of Dom Perignon champagne, those prices include gratuity.
+Currently, by the glass prices range from $15 for a of glass rosé, to $75 for a glass of Dom Perignon champagne, those prices include gratuity.

 On average, you can expect to pay $20 - $40 for a glass of wine.
 But don't think of this as expensive, think of it as a chance to try a glass of something that you wouldn't be able to afford an entire bottle of.

 Your server will try to confirm the wines you would like throughout your meal at the beginning so that you can be served the next glass when it's appropriate and not have to keep looking at the wine list and disrupting the flow of the meal.

 We started with a glass of the rosé because we like rosé, and it was local, and it was HOT outside, and followed up with a glass of Napa Valley cabernet that was about $40 per glass.